jcweiss2/risk_primer/Framing/Hello.md

 (You consider turning to margin classifiers (e.g. SVMs), but you realize if you're not a support vector, you don't count at all.)

 Realizing that you remain unsettled, Doe II suggests building a secondary model on the subgroup.
 But who should be included?
 First, the next model still proportionally focus on the highest risk members.
-And second, if the initial model is not very good for low risk individuals, members.
-And third, members who pass the first filtration may be selected for
+Second, if the initial model is not very good for low risk individuals, high risk members could leak in, and low members could be omitted.
+And third, members who pass the first filtration may be selected for based on their characteristics, which may result in an unrepresentative population.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU2OTkxOTQ0LDk0MzExMjM0OSwtMTI0Nz
+eyJoaXN0b3J5IjpbNzQ1ODE5MTYzLDk0MzExMjM0OSwtMTI0Nz
 kzNTcxOCwtMTg0MjgyMjQ5NiwtMjAwNDExMjE0OCwtOTQwMzYz
 ODkyLC0xMjA0NjYyNjMxLC0xMjAwNjQyNDIsNDAxOTYyOTkxLD
 gzOTMwMzM3N119